April General Meeting has been postponed to May

 Sunday, June 9, 11 AM-4 PM.

 11 AM to 4 PM: Follow the Self-Guided Tour of Homes at your leisure.
-Guests will visit 10 venues including inside brownstone homes, urban live/work apartments, a landmark church and an iconic funeral parlor with a nationwide reputation and remarkable example of Tiffany glasswork.
+Visit 10 venues including brownstone homes, live/work apartments, a landmark church and an iconic funeral parlor with a nationwide reputation and remarkable example of Tiffany glasswork.

 1 PM and 3 PM: Join the Architectural Walking Tour with Neal Shoemaker of Harlem Heritage Tours and explore this historic neighborhood’s rich architectural detail and history.

 2 PM: Join the Marcus Garvey Park Fire Watchtower Walking Tour and follow preservation architect Angel Ayón to the top of the acropolis to view the 158-year old cast iron tower, the only surviving structure of its kind in New York City, that was designated a NYC landmark in 1967 and a national landmark in 1976.
 A neighborhood grassroots campaign led by MMPCIA is underway for a complete overhaul of the watchtower and acropolis.

 12 Noon and 2 PM: Go Inside & Intimate in Historic Harlem with Yale-trained architect and historian, John Reddick.
-You’ll explore inside three extraordinary houses in the Mount Morris Park Historic District that are not on the regular tour and ordinarily strictly private.
+You’ll explore inside three extraordinary houses in the Mount Morris Park Historic District that are not on the regular tour.
 Group size is limited.
 This popular 1.5 hour guided tour requires a separate ticket which may be purchased in advance or, if space is available, at the Tour Start.